-Samsung has officially announced its new flagship smartphones: the Galaxy S20, Galaxy S20 Plus, and Galaxy S20 Ultra.
+Samsung’s newest flagship smartphones, the Galaxy S20, Galaxy S20 Plus, and Galaxy S20 Ultra, are now available.
 You can see the details below.
 I want to call your attention to two features that I really love: Single Take and Space Zoom.

 Single Take is mind-blowing.
 Choose it from a menu of photo/video options, and point your camera toward the action.
 The phone prompts you to move the camera around and point at stuff.
 When you’re done, it creates a gallery of the very best stills and short videos from your “scan.”
 I spent some time with this feature; not only is it easy to use, but it is incredibly useful.

 Then, there is Space Zoom.
 It is named as such because with the S20 Ultra, you can actually zoom in to about 100x.
 The resolution is excellent, and the results are nothing short of magical.
 I was standing on the street, able to see what I could see, then I zoomed in about 80x and could read a license plate that was on the next block.
 Crazy!
 I really want to say it’s all done with mirrors, but it isn’t.
 It’s all done with prisms.
 The tech is brilliant, and the results are also brilliant.

 The rest of the features are exactly what you’d expect from a company that has to compete with Apple.
 Samsung has done everything it can to make you want a Galaxy S20.
 If you take photography seriously, the S20 deserves a look.